Are you ready to get down with some super interesting fun facts about hair?

 100. In 2004, the longest hair ever documented was measured.
 It belonged to Xie Qiuping from China and measured 18.5 feet long.

-Do you know any other cool fun facts about hair?
-Are any of these interesting facts debatable?
-I’d love to hear your feedback in the comments section below…
+Your Turn: Do you know any other cool facts about hair?
+Are any of these hair facts debatable?
+Drop your thoughts in the comments section below! 👇🏼👇🏼👇🏼